Stichting-CROW/ontology-alignment/docs/whitepaper/pages/3-how.md

 </figure>

 >NOTE
->Setting linksets separately (as described earlier) is not always common.
-When using top models, we usually see direct connections doing an extension.
-Those top models are often a shared framework through which meaning is expressed so as to have some basic agreements with others.
+>Sharing linksets separately (as described earlier) is not always common.
+In the use of top models we tend to see the links shared as part of the ontology that is extending the top model.
+A top model is a shared framework through which meaning is expressed so as to have some basic agreements with others.
 For example, the agreement: "these are all physical objects".
-These are then a set of shared agreements at a more abstract level that one wants to build on.
-Specifically: for `rdfs:subClassOf` it is not necessarily common to do so.
-It can be done, of course, but it must remain practical.
+Knowledge from the top model is therefore a set of shared agreements at a more abstract level, which one often wants to build on directly without a desire to be flexible in selecting other models as a potential top model through separate linksets.